MilchRatchet/Luminary/LumFileDocs.md

 `MATERIAL ALPHACUT [FP32]`<br/>
 Every alpha value smaller than this value is automatically treated as 0, i.e., fully transparent.
 Number must be in the range [0,1].

+`MATERIAL COLORTRA [INT32]`<br/>
+Set 1 to enable colored transparency for geometry, 0 else.
+Enabling this will use the albedo color to change the color of rays passing through the geometry.
+Note that this can cause artifacts with some albedo textures.

 ## Camera Settings

 `CAMERA POSITION [FP32] [FP32] [FP32]`<br/>